mars-mgh/sat_california/README.md

 ##### 3. Suggested Action: Math
 SMUH have been performing above average in the State, but strengthening Math skills can significantly improve students success rate in SAT.

+### Possible next steps

+From the present analysis, there is no prove of a correlation between income and performance at SAT at county level in California.
+Futher analysis could be made to identify oter factors that might influence positively or negatively the performances of students from an environmental perspective.
+It would be interesting to relate the income and the rate of students enrolled in G12, to verify that this result is actually significant.